What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Proposed competency framework for responsible AI practitioners

-Our interview participants shared a variety of responses to the question "what the future of their job will like?".
-Some participants thought that eventually every one in a company will be responsible to understanding AI ethics related issues as part of their job.
-In this scenario, everyone would need to have the appropriate knowledge and skillset to apply AI ethics practices in their work or at least know when they need to ask for some help.
-This vision speaks to the existing challenge of convincing people of value AI ethics and requires cultural shift within organizations.
+Our interview participants shared a variety of responses to the question "what will the future of their job be like?".
+Some participants thought that eventually, \textit{"everyone in a company will be responsible"} for understanding ethical and social issues of \ac{AI} as part of their job.
+In this scenario, everyone would need to have the appropriate knowledge and skillset to apply responsible \ac{AI} practices in their work or at least know when they need to ask for advice from internal or external experts.

-On the contrary, many participants expressed that dedicated roles and AI ethics champions need to be recruited.
-These participants believe that recruitment currently is and will continue to be challenging to fill these AI ethicists roles as it is hard to find people with interdisciplinary backgrounds and who also have established industry work experience.
-Many have chosen to build teams that come from different disciplinary backgrounds and provide professional development opportunity on the job.
-However, hiring people into these roles is sometimes a challenge as the leadership is not always willing to invest a lot of resources in AI ethics.
-This often can lead to exhaustion in people who are currently taking these roles - this is especially true for small and medium sized technology companies.
-According to participants this will likely change with with shift in the regulatory landscape.
+On the contrary, many participants expressed that \textit{"dedicated roles"} need to be recruited.
+These participants elaborate that recruitment for these roles is and will \textit{"continue to be challenging"} as it is difficult to find people with interdisciplinary backgrounds and established industry work experience.
+Many of the managers we interviewed have chosen \textit{"to build teams that come from different disciplinary backgrounds"} and provide \textit{"professional development opportunities"} on the job.
+However, they also described that hiring people into these roles is challenging since corporate leaders are not always willing to invest a lot of resources in \ac{AI} ethics.
+This often can lead to \textit{"exhaustion and burn-out"} for individuals who currently hold these roles - this is especially true for small and medium-sized technology companies.
+According to participants, this will likely change with a progressive shift in the regulatory landscape.